 The reward center of your brain is directly linked to your emotional dependence on sugar, and the sugar demons have a direct line to your emotions.
 So you know that when you are feeling sad, or elated, or bored, or stressed, that is when the demons will come.
 That’s the predictable part of the disease.

 You cannot fight them with logic.
 Otherwise you would just say “This is bad for me so I’m gonna turn it off.”
 Obviously, this has no effect on the demons except perhaps to amuse them.
-But knowing when and how they will strike is a valuable tool in your hands.
-With that you can form your own patterns that allow you to resist.
+But knowing when and how they will strike is a valuable.
+With that knowledge you can form your own patterns that allow you to resist.
 Keep sugar out of the house, never compromise, stick to a schedule, stay active; these are your weapons.
 And for god’s sake keep learning how they fight.
-That is your only chance.
+That’s your only chance.

 But they whisper…